Learning the first signs of diabetes in men can help prevent type 2 diabetes

 Diabetes Signs Unique to Men

-Many of the signs of diabetes are the same in men and women, but the National Institututes of Health (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) explains that some signs and complications of diabetes are present in men only.
+Many of the symptoms of diabetes are the same in men and women, but the National Institututes of Health (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) explains that some signs and complications of diabetes are present in men only.
 As with complications such as vision problems, kidney disease, and neuropathy, diabetes-related bladder and sexual problems in men can result from slow wound healing.

 Diabetes signs in men can include: